DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 </p>

-The sensitivity analysis is performed for a simulation model that reproduces the CyDSS test shown in Fig. 2.
+The sensitivity analysis is performed for a simulation model that reproduces the CyDSS test shown in Figs. 3 and 4.
 The output quantity of interest is the number of cycles until the onset of liquefaction (denoted as Y).
 The onset of liquefaction is defined as the time step when the shear strain shown in Fig. 3 exceeds 3.5%.
 Liquefaction capacity is affected by the initial shear stress typically characterized by the cyclic shear stress ratio ($CSR$; i.e., ratio of horizontal cyclic shear stress to vertical consolidation stress).
 In this sensitivity analysis, a $CSR$ of 0.175 is considered.
 Two variance-based global sensitivity indices are evaluated:

 ADD EQUATIONS!!!!!!!!!!!!!!!!!!!!!!!!